fanart-tv/fanartwiki/docs/ImageTypes/Music/hdmusiclogo.md

-# **Overview**
+!!! info "Overview"

-* Music Logos are images of an artist or bands logo/name with a transparent background
+    - Music Logos are images of an artist or bands logo/name with a transparent background
-* Can be used while browsing your media center library to show next to the album cover or as a recognizable navigation item
+    - Can be used while browsing your media center library to show next to the album cover or as a recognizable navigation item

 ---